 The person, or people, you choose as guardian for your children is entirely your decision, however there are a few major factors you should consider.
 Firstly, you should carefully consider your children’s wishes, including who they get along well with.
 And secondly, that the person you have chosen as guardian will accept the huge responsibility.

 When nominating a guardian in your Will, you may choose two people to ‘act jointly’.
 If you decide to go down this path, ensure that they both are comfortable with the responsibility and have the capability to care for a child until they turn 18.
+It may not always be practical to appoint more than one guardian, so it is important to consider this decision carefully.
 You may nominate an alternate guardian, in case your first choice decides they don’t want to take on the responsibility after you die.

 It’s important to discuss your choice of guardianship with any guardian or alternate you intend to write in your Will before nominating them, and explain the implications of the responsibility.
 If you are writing in specific conditions for the guardian to follow, it’s also important to discuss these wishes with the intended guardian.
 Just be mindful that your wishes may not be able to be followed exactly as you intend if future conditions change.
 For example, you may want your child to attend a particular school, but it may close by the time of your death or may not be taking enrolments.
 Or your nominated guardian may have to move interstate or overseas for work, which could make it impossible to fulfil a particular wish.
 So it’s important to be practical with your guardian instructions.